pydemo/prep-logs/aws_dev_prep.md

 Realtime access recon|CloudWatch Events allow subscription to AWS API calls, and direction of these events into Kinesis Streams.
 This allows a unified, near real-time stream for all API calls, which can be analyzed with any tool(s) of your choosing downstream.
 Caching queries|CloudFront cannot directly cache DynamoDB queries,  use Elasti Cache instead Resource unsupported by CloudFormation|Create a CloudFormation Custom Resource Type by implementing create, update, and delete functionality, either by subscribing a Custom Resource Provider to an SNS topic, or by implementing the logic in AWS Lambda.
+Elasti Beanstalk|Applications group logical services.
+Environments belong to Applications, and typically represent different deployment levels (dev, stage, prod, fo forth).
+Deployments belong to environments, and are pushes of bundles of code for the environments to run.